cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 However, some expert users may require manually configuring options that are tailored to their use of cvc5.
 Notably, the set of options for solving quantified formulas may vary significantly based on the logic and the needs and priorities of the user.
 We plan to publish a followup post on recommendations how to find the best combination for your application.

+## Conclusion

+This post covers many of the diagnostic features of cvc5 that are intended to be useful both to users and developers of cvc5.
+We have shown various interfaces that are available in the *.smt2 interface and available via our APIs.

+Many other diagnostics are available internally, some of which we are in the process of making available to users as well.
+If you have a request for more information to understand what cvc5 is doing, don't hesistate to contact us, or to post a question on our [discussions page](https://github.com/cvc5/cvc5/discussions).

+#### [Andrew Reynolds](https://homepage.cs.uiowa.edu/~ajreynol/) is a research scientist at the University of Iowa in the Computational Logic Center ([CLC](https://clc.cs.uiowa.edu/site/index.shtml)) and one of the main developers of cvc5.
+His research is focused on several aspects of SMT solving, including quantified formulas, strings and regular expressions, syntax-guided synthesis and proofs.